eProsima/Fast-DDS-docs/docs/advanced.rst

 .. image:: logging.png
    :align: center

 :class:`Log` is the entry point of the Logging system.
-It exposes three macro definitions to ease its use:
+It exposes three macro definitions to ease its usage:

 .. code-block:: c++